Frank Kalil: Professional career

-Personal
+Personal life

-Kalil's son Ryan Kalil played collegiately for the USC Trojans before being drafted in the second round of the 2007 NFL Draft by the Carolina Panthers.
+Kalil's son Ryan Kalil played collegiately for the USC Trojans before being selected in the second round of the 2007 NFL draft by the Carolina Panthers.
 USC coach Pete Carroll and USC offensive line coach Pat Ruel were both at Arkansas when Frank Kalil played there.
-His other son, Matt Kalil was a top prospect in high school and also played for USC before being drafted #4 overall by the Minnesota Vikings in the 2012 NFL Draft.
+His other son, Matt Kalil was a top prospect in high school and also played for USC before being drafted #4 overall by the Minnesota Vikings in the 2012 NFL draft.